hekailiang/squirrel/README.md

              |--TransitionExceptionEvent		/* Fired when transition threw exception */
              |--TransitionDeclinedListener		/* Fired when transition declined        */
 ```
-User can add a listener to listener StateMachineEvent, which means all events fired during state machine lifecycle will be caught by this listener, e.g.,
+User can add a listener to listen StateMachineEvent, which means all events fired during state machine lifecycle will be caught by this listener, e.g.,
 ```java
 stateMachine.addListener(new StateMachineListener<MyStateMachine, MyState, MyEvent, MyContext>() {
 			@Override